Superbase (database): Reception

-Ahoy! in 1984 stated that Superbase had "numerous advanced features seldom seen in a database manager for the C-64", including the database programming language.
+Shay Addams Ahoy! in 1984 stated that Superbase had "numerous advanced features seldom seen in a database manager for the C-64", including the database programming language.
 It concluded that "anyone planning on harnessing the C-64 in an office or business environment can't go wrong with SuperBase".
+"I found little to dislike in Superbase 2", Richard O. Mann of Compute! wrote in 1992.
+He said that the software used the Windows UI well; despite wishing for better documentation, Mann concluded that "the program is a good example of what Windows applications are all about".